-This Beef Daube, or French-style beef stew, is an elegant yet familiar dish that is oh so delicious!
+This Beef Daube, or French beef stew, is an elegant yet familiar dish that is oh so delicious!
 Make it quickly and easily in your Instant Pot or pressure cooker!

-What Makes This Beef Daube Recipe So Good
+What Makes This French Beef Stew Recipe So Good?

 It has the delightful familiarity that you would expect from a beef stew along with the herby deliciousness you'd expect from a French dish.
 It's a filling dish that satisfies your hunger yet leaves you wanting more.

 The best part of it all?
 It's so easy to make.
 With little to no prep time and a short cook time, you'll be enjoying this delicious French beef stew before you know it!
 This is one of those recipes that makes me love my Instant Pot even more, which is saying something considering how much I already love it.